ahmadwaluyo/FancyTodo-server/README.md

         none

 ## DELETE Todo by ID
-Delete a todo by id and returns json data.
+Delete a todo by id and returns json data and.

 - ## URL